What is Regenerative Medicine? A Beginner’s Guide to PRP, Stem Cells, and ESWT

 What it is:

-PRP therapy uses the healing components from your own blood to accelerate tissue repair.
+PRP therapy uses components from your own blood intended to support the body’s natural tissue repair processes.

 How it works:

-4. The concentrated platelets release growth factors that stimulate and enhance healing
+- The concentrated platelets release growth factors designed to support and enhance the body’s natural healing environment.

 Common applications: